MintTeaNeko/Weather4Py/README.md

 # Weather4Py
 a weather library for python to get the weather of a location or set of coordinates, with the ability to save to a json.

+# How to Install

+  `pip install weather4py`

-here's some examples to how to use the library.
+# Here's some examples to how to use the library.
 ```py
 from WeatherPy import WeatherMan